Finite state Mean Field Games with Wright-Fisher common noise: Introduction

 \section{Introduction}

-Motivated by restoration of uniqueness in the theory of mean field games (MFGs), a more complete account of which we provide below, we analyze here a system of parabolic partial differential equations (PDEs) with the main feature of being set on the space of probability measures on $\ES := \{1,\cdots,d\}$, the latter being referred to as the $(d-1)$-dimensional simplex, for a fixed integer $d \geq 1$.
+{Aiming at} forcing uniqueness in the theory of mean field games (MFGs), a more complete account of which we provide below, we analyze here a system of parabolic partial differential equations (PDEs) with the main feature of being set on the space of probability measures on $\ES := \{1,\cdots,d\}$, the latter being referred to as the $(d-1)$-dimensional simplex, for a fixed integer $d \geq 1$.
 This system is indexed by the elements $i$ of $\ES$ itself and has the following generic form: